New York County

 undergo 13 surgical procedures.
 Plaintiff’s demand was several million dollars.
 Case was defended on causation with expert

 engineer and surgeon.
-At trial it was argued that the claimed injuries were not traumatically induced and that the plaintiff’s
+At trial it was argued that the claimed injuries were not traumatically induced and that the plaintiff’s injuries were

 Michael J. Morris